mongodb/docs-realm/source/includes/api-details/swift/crud/create-objects-in-background-description.rst

 Things to consider when performing background writes:

-- Async writes block closing or invalidating the realm
+- Async writes block closing or invalidating the database
 - You can explicitly commit or cancel transactions

 Wait for Async Writes to Complete